spacetelescope/ins-jwst-community-software/tier2_standards/test_coverage.md

 ## Short description

-Software tests are pieces of code, often functions or classes, that are written to check that different parts of a code base as working as expected.
+Software tests are pieces of code, often functions or classes, that are written to check that different parts of a code base are working as expected.

 ## Importance of this standard